Clewsy/ncbu/README.md

     container_name: nextcloud-bu
     network_mode: none
     depends_on:
-      - nextcloud-app
+      - nextcloud
       - nextcloud-db
     environment:
       - NEXTCLOUD_EXEC_USER=www-data                      # Name of the user that can execute the occ command in the nextcloud container (www-data by default).
-      - NEXTCLOUD_CONTAINER=nextcloud-app                 # Name of the nextcloud container.
+      - NEXTCLOUD_CONTAINER=nextcloud                     # Name of the nextcloud container.
       - NEXTCLOUD_DATABASE_CONTAINER=nextcloud-db         # Name of the nextcloud database container.
       - NEXTCLOUD_BACKUP_CRON=0 0 * * *                   # Run at midnight.
     volumes: